Lagueule/Lagueule/README.md

 - 👋 Hi, I’m @Lagueule
 - 👀 I’m interested in informatique
-- 🌱 I’m currently learning the coding and devellopement and webmaster
+- 🌱 I’m currently learning the coding and devellopement and web creation
-- 💞️ I’m looking to collaborate for everything i wouldn like learn more
+- 💞️ I’m looking to collaborate for everything project i would like have more learning
 - 📫 How to reach me here, on instagram ,facebook, twitter

 <!---